-See the ESG section of this report for further detail.
+See the $\underline{\mathsf{ESG}}$ section of this report for further detail.

+Stakeholder group

-Stakeholder group Oakley Capital Limited
+Oakley Capital Limited

-Regular reporting: The Company receives quarterly reports from the Investment Adviser on the performance of the Funds and the Direct Investments, highlighting performance and potential new investments and strategies, in addition to a range of other matters, including compliance and risk matters, capital allocation and planning proposals.
 Oakley Capital Limited is the Company's appointed Investment Adviser, Administrator, and Operational Services Provider, and the Company invests solely in funds and Direct Investments managed or advised by the Oakley Group.
 The Board therefore considers that maintaining a strong, collaborative partnership with Oakley is critical to the delivery of the Company's strategy, as well as facilitating operational efficiencies through the leverage of resources and capabilities across the Oakley Group.